 canned DM.
 Also notice the common usage of high glycemic index grain

-flours, the use of hyperallergenic ingredients (corn, wheat, soy, and yeast), and the use of known carcinogenic
+flours and the use of hyperallergenic ingredients (corn, wheat, soy, and

 Powdered cellulose is fiber